de-shyt/CUB_conspects/Operating Systems JUB.md

 A RAID system consists of two or more drives working in parallel.
 The drives can combine into the array in different ways, which are known as RAID levels.

+Redundancy is about adding extra components in order to cope with situations when one of the components fails.

 #### RAID Level 0 (striped disks)